How we are different

 We are efficient

 Our office space is kindly donated, which helps keep our overheads to a minimum.
-In the UK, we have a small team (no more than three people) that run the charity.
+In the UK, we have a small team (four people) that run the charity.
 We ensure that our admin costs are extremely low so that more of your money goes directly to our projects in Ethiopia.

 We are focused

 We know our strengths and our limitations.
-We do not promise to change to the world, or even all of Ethiopia.
+We do not promise to change the world, or even all of Ethiopia.
 What we do know – from firsthand experience – is that our partners make the biggest difference in their local communities.

 How your donations are used

 Our future aims and goals

 Our vision is an Ethiopia free from poverty, in which every person has access to quality education, healthcare and a life of dignity.

 We aim to: